jwentworth/agot-setup-analyzer/README.md

 npm install
 ```

-Then compile assets by typing
+Then build the application by typing
 ```
-npx gulp
+npm run build
 ```

-This should compile the typescript assets into JS assets inside of the dist/ folder, as well as compile the card data into a single file.
+This should compile the typescript assets into JS assets inside the `dist/` folder,
+and download/process the card-data from ThronesDB's public API.

-To run locally
+To run locally type

 ```
 npm run start